NamDinhRobotics/proSLAM/README.md

 ---
 ### How do I get set up? ###
-1) install the Ubuntu packages
+1) install the Ubuntu packages (ninja-build is not required when using an existing g2o installation)

     sudo apt-get install build-essential libeigen3-dev libsuitesparse-dev freeglut3-dev libqglviewer-dev ninja-build